IgniteUI/igniteui-docfx/jp/components/grids_templates/keyboard_navigation.md

 >[!NOTE]
 > Exposing any **focusable** element into the `@@igxName body` via template may introduce some **side effects** as the component does not handle/prevent the default
-> bahaviour of the browser.
+> behavior of the browser.
 Therefore it is the user's responsibility to **prevent/modify** it.

 ### Header Navigation